 - A. A Density Bonus Housing Agreement must be executed prior to recording any final map for the underlying property or prior to the issuance of any building permit for the Housing Development, whichever comes first.
-The Density Bonus Housing Agreement shall be binding on all future owners and successors of interests of the Housing Development. - B. The Density Bonus Housing Agreement shall: - 1.
+The Density Bonus Housing Agreement shall be binding on all future owners and successors of interests of the Housing Development. - 28 B. The Density Bonus Housing Agreement shall: - 1.
 Identify the type, size and location of each affordable housing unit required hereunder; - 2.
-Identify the term of the agreement, which would define the term of affordability of the required units; - 3.
-Require that the affordable housing units be constructed and completed by the Applicant as specified in this Chapter and in accordance with State law; - 4.
-Require that each affordable housing unit be kept available only to members of the identified income group at the maximum affordable rent during the term of the agreement;
+Identify the term of the agreement, which would define the term of affordability of the required units; - 32 3.
+Require that the affordable housing units be constructed and completed by the Applicant as specified in this Chapter and in accordance with State law; - Require that each affordable housing unit be kept available only to members of the identified income group at the maximum and rented for no more that the specified affordable rent during the term of the agreement; - 5.
+Identify the means by which such continued availability shall be secured and enforced and the procedures under which the affordable housing units shall be leased and shall contain such other terms and provisions, the Housing Authority may require.
+The